CallumHoughton18/Notify-Me/README.md

 NotifyMe.App is a blazor server app that is focused on providing a self-hostable open source solution that allows users to save and schedule notifications that can be sent to any device which supports web push notifications.

+A demo of the application is hosted at [notifymeapp.callums-stuff.net](https://notifymeapp.callums-stuff.net).
+This demo is built on every commit to the master branch rather than on each stable release, so could be prone to bugs.

-It also demonstrates how a more complicated progessive web application can be created using Blazor that interops with modern TypeScript/JavaScript web functionality that can't be done in pure C#.
+It also demonstrates how a more complicated progessive web application can be created using Blazor that interops with modern JavaScript (transpiled from TypeScript) web functionality that can't be done in pure C#.

 The app is currently in active development, with the intention of integrating with the Pushy.App web API to support iOS devices.